john-itcsolutions/bucordo/README.md

 To be continued ..
 _____________________________________________________________

-## In node-0, node-1, and node-2 enter worker-0, to set-up an IoT server with Python-gRPC,
+## In node-0, node-1, and node-2 (in turn) enter worker-0, to set-up an IoT server with Python-gRPC,
 ## node-red-industrial, Carrier and IOTA client.

 `juju ssh <kubernetes-worker-0>`